This article includes the following:

 Moving or copying an audio clip

 When you hover near the vertical and horizontal center, the cursor changes to the move/copy Crosshair Arrows Editing Tool.
 Drag the clip to a new location or a different track.
-Note that selections snap to the Snap settings, unless you hold the Command key while dragging.
+Note that selections snap to the Snap settings, unless you hold the Command (macOS) or Ctrl (Windows) key while dragging.

-Option+Click to create a copy of the clip that you can then drag to a new location or track.
+Option+Click (macOS) or Alt+Click (Windows) to create a copy of the clip that you can then drag to a new location or track.

-To hear one or more audio clips play backwards, select clips on one or more tracks, then right-click on a selected clip and select Reverse from the contextual menu.
-The selected audio is reversed, and new clips with _RVRS appended to the clip names are created, replacing the original clips.
+To hear one or more audio clips play backwards, select clips on one or more tracks, then select Edit > Reverse from the LUNA Menus, or press Control+Command+R (macOS) or Ctrl+Shift+R (Windows).
+You can also right-click on a selected clip and select Reverse from the context menu.
+The selected audio is reversed, and new clips are created, replacing the original clips.

 Tip: To reverse audio with a trackpad instead of a mouse, click the trackpad with two fingers and select Reverse.